hillaryychan/COMP3141/notes/02_Induction-Data-Types-and-Classes.md

 ## Type Classes

 We've seen functions that work on multiple types (e.g. `compare`, `(==)`, `(+)`, `show`) and their corresponding constraints on type variables (e.g `Ord`, `Eq`, `Num` and `Show`).
-These constraints are called **type classes**, and can be thought of as a *set of types* for which certain operations are implemented
+These constraints are called **type classes**, and can be thought of as a *set of types* for which certain operations are implemented.

+Type classes describe a set of behaviours that can be implemented for any type.
+A function or type class inheritance (i.e `deriving (Show)`) can operate on a type variable constrained by a type class instead of a concrete type.
+It is similar to an OOP interface

+When creating an instance of a type class with ***laws***, you must ensure that the laws are held manually (they cannot be checked by the compiler).
+When using a type class with ***laws***, you can assume that all laws hold for all instances of the type class.

 ### Show